Toyota Corolla Cross Insurance Rates

 Rates are averaged for all Toyota Corolla Cross models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Cheaper Toyota Corolla Cross Insurance
+How to Find Low Cost Toyota Corolla Cross Insurance

-- Drivers who want higher liability limits will pay an extra $370 per year to raise from a low limit to higher 250/500 limits
+- Consumers who purchase an increased level of liability coverage will pay about $370 each year to raise limits from a low limit to 250/500 limits

 Rate Tables and Charts